ShouvikGhosh2048/notion-todo/README.md

-# Notion Todo List Manager
+# notion-todo

 A program to maintain todolists in Notion.
+Built with cursor.

 ## Setup